ethereum/hive/simulators/ethereum/engine/README.md

 		          └── P1' ◄─ P2' ◄─ ... ◄─ INV_P ◄─ ... ◄─ Pn'
 ```

-- Invalid Transition Payload Re-Org Tests
+- Invalid Transition Payload Re-Org/Sync Tests
-Attempt to re-org to an unknown side chain which contains an invalid transition payload.
+Attempt to re-org to an unknown side chain, or sync to an unknown canonical chain, which contains an invalid transition payload.
 The side chain is constructed in parallel while the CL Mock builds the canonical chain, but changing the extraData to simply produce a different hash.
 The transition payload is invalidated by modifying one of the payload fields (See "Invalid Field NewPayload").
 Once the side chain reaches a certain deviation height (N) from the terminal block, the CL forces a sync of the main client by sending a `newPayload` with the head of the side (invalid) chain.